 1. Focus and Scope

-AUC Geographica (Acta Universitatis Carolinae Geographica) is a scholarly academic journal published since 1966 that focuses on actual results of research at wide field of geographical sciences: physical geography and geo-ecology, regional, social, political and economic geography and regional development, cartography and geo-information, demography and geo-demography.
-The journal disseminates research results on geographical theory and methodology and also strives to help solve practical problems in Czech regional, socio-economic and demographical policy-making.
+AUC Geographica (Acta Universitatis Carolinae Geographica) is a scholarly academic journal continuously published since 1966 that publishes research in the broadly defined field of geography: physical geography,geo-ecology, regional, social, political and economic geography, regional development, cartography, geoinformatics, demography and geo-demography.

 Periodical twice yearly

 ISSN 0300-5402 (Print)

 Manuscripts should not normally exceed 8000 words, including references, tables and figures, and must be written in English (American spelling).
 A short abstract (about 250 words) should immediately precede the introduction.
 The introduction should clearly indicate the nature of the problem addressed by the article and its position in the context of existing literature.

 The authors should be consistent in using geographic (short) country names in their manuscripts, including Czechia, which has been the internationally recognized geographic (short) country name of the Czech Republic since 2016.

 All articles are licenced under Creative Commons Attribution 4.0 International licence (CC BY 4.0), have DOI and are indexed in CrossRef database.